 The street potters and other stories of Jaipur

 She is a very observant girl who captures even the tiniest of details and she loves how the Jaipur potters bake and sell their wares from makeshift tents on the streets.
 Nearly every locality in Jaipur has their own potter who peddles earthen pots, vessels and Diwali lamps.
 They spin their pottery wheel as traffic whizzes past them and bake them in the sun in the open.
-Piled up painted earthen pots are a very common street sight in Jaipur and they are as easy to spot as the modified jeeps, Jodhpur trousers and really stylish moustaches.
+Piled up painted earthen pots are a very common street sight in Jaipur and they are as easy to spot as the modified jeeps, Jodhpur trousers, and really stylish mustaches.
 The last come attached on some very dashing men and the citizens of Jaipur are a good looking bunch.
 Their charm lies in their traditional outlook which has a very contemporary twist and this city loves its rituals.
 Whether it is Teej, Gangaur, Makar Sankranti, Diwali, or Govardhan Puja, intricate rituals are a part and parcel of a Jaipurite‘s life and they come with elaborate preparations, which are often very photogenic.
 I could go on and on with my Jaipur memories and with all my travel experience, can confidently vouch that the Rajasthani capital is one of the most beautiful cities in the world.
 In this Jaipur photo blog post, I will try to share all those images which till today remain deeply embedded in my memory and these are the ones which also happen to be drop dead gorgeous.

 Suggested Read: Shekhawati Teaser